darius-sas/astracker_old/README.md

 # TrackAS
-TrackAS is a Java tool that parses Arcan's output and tracks the architectural smells detected in each version analysed by Arcan.
+TrackAS is a Java tool that parses Arcan's output and tracks the architectural smells detected in each versionString analysed by Arcan.

 # Installation
 The installation process is simple, but it requires `git` and `mvn` (Maven) to be installed on your system.